Meet the Board

 Christopher MacMahon, Secretary

-Christopher is a U.S. Navy veteran and current Ph.D.
-Candidate in History at the University of California, Santa Barbara with an interdisciplinary emphasis in the environment and society.
-Christopher holds a Master of Arts in History from UCSB, a Bachelor of Arts in History from California State University Channel Islands, and an Associate of Arts in Criminal Justice from Western Nevada College.
+Christopher is a U.S. Navy veteran and professional historian.
+He holds a Ph.D. in History from the University of California, Santa Barbara with an interdisciplinary emphasis in the environment and society.
+Christopher also holds a Master of Arts in History from UCSB, a Bachelor of Arts in History from California State University Channel Islands, and an Associate of Arts in Criminal Justice from Western Nevada College.
 Christopher has previous board, museum, and community service experience with the Friends of the Nevada State Railroad Museum in Carson City, Nevada.
 He currently teaches undergraduate courses at UCSB and Santa Barbara City College.
 Christopher joined the board in 2019 and also chairs the Education Committee.

 Paula has been a resident of Santa Barbara for over 40 years and has been very active in the community working as a volunteer and board member for a variety of non-profit organizations, including Hearts Therapeutic Equestrian Center, The Alano Club of Santa Barbara, Old Spanish Days and most recently, The Goleta Valley Historical Society.
 Paula's undergraduate studies in Nursing were accomplished at the University of New Mexico and later completion of post-graduate studies at Antioch University in Clinical Psychology.
 She has been employed at CenCal Health for the past 18 years after working in clinical medicine for 23 years.